earth-metabolome-initiative/earth_metabolome_ontology/README.md

 > **_NOTE 2:_** Alternatively, you can run `python ./scripts/sql_insert_emi_data/main.py`, if you have all dependencies listed in [Pipfile](scripts/sql_insert_emi_data/Pipfile) installed in your python enviroment.

-> **IMPORTANT**: This tutorial was only tested with the Python 3.9 version, but it might work in any other 3.x version.

 ## Generating the EMI-based RDF graph